Elizabeth A. Crago

 Profile

-Dr. Crago’s research focuses on the clinical complications that influence recovery after acute neurological injury, including protein markers in plasma and cerebral spinal fluid that may be influential or predict recovery.
+Dr. Crago’s research focuses on the clinical complications that influence recovery after acute neurological injury, including protein and genomic markers in plasma and cerebral spinal fluid that may be influential or predict recovery.
 Currently, she is attempting to identify biologic predictors of injury and recovery following aneurysmal subarachnoid hemorrhage.
 Dr. Crago specifically is interested in the influence of sex steroids and insulin-like growth factors on the brain in this patient population.

 Dr. Crago has received foundation and institutional funding in the following areas: